nivas432002/Personal-Portfolio/README.md

 # To Run The Project
 You can clone the repository and open it using VS Code and run.

+# Google Sheet API:
+The Google Sheet API for storing the form data is also provided.

 # Contact

 You can reach me out here